Concrete actions

 LEED certification or a similar environmental certificate is applied for all business premises projects.

 Additionally, sustainable options are always preferred on business premises projects.
-These include geothermal and solar heat, carbon-neutral heating and WELL certification.
+These include geothermal and solar heat, heating solutions that reduce heating emissions, and WELL certification.

 You can read about the sustainability principles of each project on their corresponding web page*.
 See for instance the Maistraatinportti for reference.